openconfig/gnoi/software_bundle/README.md

   due to activation.
-- SetPackage allows for packages to be transferred to arbitrary locations on the filesystem, while this should be abstracted away from the client when installing extensions to allow for the system to group all extension files under a single directory (the system shouldn't search its entire filesystem for extension files)
+- SetPackage allows for packages to be transferred to arbitrary locations on the filesystem, while this should be abstracted away from the client when installing software bundles to allow for the system to group all software bundle files under a single directory (the system shouldn't search its entire filesystem for software bundle files)

-For generic filesystems operations network operators should use the gnoi.File RPCs, and for more specialised workflows (e.g. an OS installation workflow, or an extension management workflow) separate services like gNOI OS and gNOI Extension can be used, so that each service can capture the nuances of each particular use case.
+For generic filesystems operations network operators should use the gnoi.File RPCs, and for more specialised workflows (e.g. an OS installation workflow, or a software bundle management workflow) separate services like gNOI OS and gNOI SoftwareBundle can be used, so that each service can capture the nuances of each particular use case.
 This helps overloading SetPackageRequest/SetPackageResponse with a lot of extra fields to accommodate the nuances of all use cases.